Chandana9415/restaurant-project-website-Chandana9415/README.md

 You will need to invent basic information such as:

-* The Restaurant's name  : Kiara's Specials
+* The Restaurant's name  :
 * Location : San Fransisco
 * Open Hours : Monday to Friday 10 AM to 6 PM
 * Menu